 Queue Cluster process track: The postings set forth in this Section for Interconnection Customers in a Queue Cluster shall be made any time after issuance of the final Phase II Interconnection Study report but no later than one hundred eighty (180) calendar days after issuance of the final Phase II Interconnection Study report for Interconnection Customers in a Queue Cluster.

+In instances where a Network Upgrade assigned to an Interconnection Customer is subsequently approved in the Transmission Planning Process, the CAISO and Participating TO will promptly issue a revised final Phase II Interconnection Study report removing the Network Upgrade from the Current Cost Responsibility, Maximum Cost Responsibility, and Maximum Cost Exposure for the affected projects.

 If Queue Cluster Study Reports are revised: If the CAISO revises a final Phase II Interconnection Study report pursuant to Section 6.8, the second postings will be due by the later of one hundred-eighty (180) calendar days after issuance of the original final Phase II Interconnection Study report or sixty (60) calendar days after issuance of the revised final Phase II Interconnection Study report.